Fundición al vacío China: Una guía completa para la creación de prototipos de alta calidad & Producción de bajo volumen

 Even with a good supplier, you may face challenges.
 Here are the most common issues and solutions:

-Desafío 3: Errores dimensionales
+Desafío 3: Dimensional Errors

 Another key trend we’re seeing: more clients are combining vacuum casting with other processes (como mecanizado CNC) to create hybrid parts that are both high-quality and cost-effective.
-Para producción de lotes pequeños (10-500 regiones), vacuum casting in China remains the most practical option for most businesses—especially when time and budget are tight.
+Para producción en lotes pequeños (10-500 regiones), vacuum casting in China remains the most practical option for most businesses—especially when time and budget are tight.

 3. How long does it take to get vacuum-cast parts from China?

-For a standard order (10-50 regiones, diseño simple), the total time (producción + envío) es 10-20 días: 5-10 days for production and 5-10 days for air shipping.
+For a standard order (10-50 regiones, diseño sencillo), the total time (producción + envío) es 10-20 días: 5-10 days for production and 5-10 days for air shipping.
 Sea shipping adds 2-3 weeks but is cheaper for large batches.

 4. What if I’m not satisfied with the final parts?